haccer/subjack/README.md

 <p align="center">
   <img src="subjack.png" alt="subjack logo">
   <br>
-  <b>Subdomain Takeover Tool</b>
+  <b>DNS Takeover Scanner</b>
 </p>

-Subjack is a subdomain takeover tool written in Go designed to scan a list of subdomains concurrently and identify ones that are able to be hijacked.
+Subjack is a DNS takeover scanner written in Go designed to scan a list of domains concurrently and identify ones that are able to be hijacked.
 With Go's speed and efficiency, this tool really stands out when it comes to mass-testing.
 Always double check the results manually to rule out false positives.

+Subjack detects:

+- **CNAME takeovers** — dangling CNAMEs pointing to unclaimed third-party services
+- **NS delegation takeovers** — expired nameserver domains and dangling cloud DNS zones (Route 53, Google Cloud DNS, Azure DNS, DigitalOcean, Vultr, Linode)
+- **Stale A records** — A records pointing to dead IPs on cloud providers (AWS, GCP, Azure, DigitalOcean, Linode, Vultr, Oracle)
-Subjack will also check for subdomains attached to domains that don't exist (NXDOMAIN) and are **available to be registered**.
-No need for dig ever again!
+- **NXDOMAIN registration** — domains that don't exist and are available to be registered

 ## Installing